 - Stand-alone text help documents (readme.txt).

 So Why Does Gary Write?

-Before Gary became a Technical Writer, he spent 5+ years providing Technical Support and Quality Assurance for several companies in the computer graphics industry.
+Before Gary became a Technical Writer, he spent 5+ years providing Technical Support and Quality Assurance for several companies in the 3D graphics chip industry.
 While doing so, he came across a large number of frustrating, incomprehensive and/or unintelligible product manuals and technical documents.
 He also heard directly from end users, OEM customers and third party application developers who were annoyed by (and therefore quick to point out) the ambiguities in the documentation they were provided.
 So Gary learned first hand what it is that the customer needs when it comes to effective product technical documentation.

 It was soon clear to Gary that many of the product guides and manuals he relied on to perform his Technical Support / QA duties were at best missing critical information or at worst full of outright inaccuracies.
 Even more unfortunate is the fact that many companies tend to overlook (and underestimate) the importance of providing proper technical documentation for their products.
 Let's face it, putting together a User Guide, for example, is often the last thing on the mind of the busy Project Manager.

 Capitalizing on these literary shortcomings, Gary took it upon himself to write short customer support oriented documents that addressed specific customer inquires he repeatedly saw as a Technical Support Engineer, Gary made up for a lack of proper technical documentation by writing his own product support documents.
 It did not take long for him to compile dozens of these short support nuggets of knowledge.
 Eventually he created and deployed a complete Knowledge Base repository which made his support documents available to customers worldwide.
 In doing so, many thousands of dollars were saved as customers could now find answers to their problems online, rather than having to call or email the company for Technical Support assistance.